Dennis Lillee: World Series Cricket

-Lillee at Headingley Stadium in 1981.
+Lillee at Headingley Cricket Ground in 1981.

 Remaining in Australia to do television commentary on the tour, Lillee was isolated from the furore in England surrounding the plans for the breakaway professional competition, WSC.
 He was announced as one of the WSC players in May 1977.
 The Lillee image and personality were key components in WSC's innovative marketing of their games.
 However, he struggled on-field during the first season of WSC and in the winter of 1978 made further adjustments to his action.
-He also spent time working with ex–World professional sprint champion Austin Robertson, improving his running technique and fitness.
+He also spent time working with ex–World professional sprint champion Austin Robertson Sr., improving his running technique and fitness.
 In nine "Supertests" (four in Australia and five in the West Indies) during 1978-79, Lillee captured 46 wickets at 22.5 average, with a best of 7/23 against the West Indies XI at the SCG.

 Cutting down his pace and the length of his run up, Lillee now concentrated on moving the ball off the seam with an occasional faster or slower ball for variation.
 During the season of his return to official cricket, Lillee collected 35 Test wickets in six matches against the West Indies and England, and gave Australia's bowling attack stability while the selectors experimented with the team.
 In the World Series Cup, his changed style helped to bring him 20 wickets (at 12.7 average) in eight ODIs, including 4/12 against West Indies and 4/28 against England, both at the SCG.
 However, the tour of Pakistan that followed was ruined for Lillee by flat batting pitches prepared by local curators to blunt his effectiveness.
 He managed just three wickets in three Tests.